khamsakamal48/Verify-Numbers/README.md

 * Download or Clone the project onto your machine.
 * Enter the Phone Numbers that you want to verify in **Phone_Number_List.csv**.
 * Enter the API access keys that you will be using in **API_Keys.csv**.
 * Open a terminal to the project folder, run below command and follow instructions.
+Your final data is saved in **Phone_List_Final.csv**.

    ```bash
    ./Start.sh